fabracht/gamlr/README.md

 ## Overview

 This project implements a clock offset estimator based on the method described in the paper "A new model-based clock-offset approximation over IP networks".
 It's designed to estimate the time difference (offset) between two networked devices using one-way delay (OWD) measurements.
-This is particularly useful in distributed systems where time synchronization is crucial.

-## Features

-- **Linear Congruential Generator (LCG)**: Implements a pseudorandom number generator for various stochastic processes within the estimator.
-- **Gamma Distribution Estimation**: Estimates parameters of a Gamma distribution, a model for the network delay times.
-- **Marsaglia Polar Sampling**: Generates random values from a standard normal distribution.
-- **Gamma Variable Generation**: Produces random values following a Gamma distribution, essential in the offset estimation process.
-- **Clock Offset Estimation**: Core functionality that processes OWD measurements to calculate the clock offset between devices.
-- **Linear Regression for Offset Calculation**: Employs linear regression to refine the clock offset estimation.
-- **Seed Generation based on System Time**: Generates a seed for the random number generator using the current system time.

-## Requirements

-- Rust Programming Language: Ensure you have Rust installed on your system.
-Visit [Rust's official website](https://www.rust-lang.org/learn/get-started) for installation instructions.
-- Basic understanding of network protocols and time synchronization mechanisms, in particular timestamp based synchronization methods.

 ## Usage